denizozsen/fs-user-crud/README.md

 # FS User Crud

-FS User Crud is a tool for creating entries in a user table.

 ## Introduction

 FS User Crud is a framework for creating, reading, updating and deleting user records, within a MySQL database.